15 calm steps to deal with rude coworkers

 - It is a warning that there will be consequences for them if they continue with their rude ways.

 Personal struggles and feelings are no excuse for rude behavior at work.
 A person should leave all problems, worries, and negativity behind once they get to the office.

 We must remain professional no matter what for the sake of the people that we work with.

 So don’t feel bad about putting any rude coworkers in their place.
 Remember that you are doing it not just for yourself but for the sake of everyone else who has to cope with rude and disrespectful treatment.

-How to respond to rude coworkers in 6 smart ways
+How to deal with rude coworkers

 Multiple studies and research have shown that incivility at work may have highly damaging consequences.
 There is a study carried out by management professor Amir Erez from the University of Florida-Gainesville on the hidden toll of facing rude behavior at work.